sman-dk/hamsterPrinter/README.md

 `apt-get install mysql-server`

 ### Create the database schema
+Log in to mysql
+`mysql -uroot -p`
+Then run the following (adjust with your desired password)
 ```CREATE DATABASE hamsterprinter CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 create user printer;
 grant all on hamsterprinter.* to 'printer'@'localhost' identified by 'awesomePassphrase';